-Welcome to St Joseph’s National School Cobh Website
+Welcome to St. Joseph’s National School Cobh Website.

 A message from the Principal

-A very warm welcome to our new website.
+A very warm welcome to our website.

 We hope this website will serve many functions.
 It will improve communication between parents and the school.
 We wish to highlight all that is best about Scoil Iosaef Naofa.
 The range of school policies available on the site will be expanded over time.
 We want to communicate with you our achievements as a school community.